We asked Cape Town’s transport boss about the future of passenger rail in the city

 “I’m confident that serious inroads can be made, with many things … including our account-based ticketing, including the rail devolution strategy,” said Quintas during an exclusive interview in his Civic Centre office.
 (Account-based ticketing allows customers to use a debit card to get a ticket.)

-The May 2022 gazetting of the White Paper on National Rail Policy, gazetted in May 2022, allows for capable municipalities to manage rail networks in their city.
+The White Paper on National Rail Policy, gazetted in May 2022, allows for capable municipalities to manage rail networks in their city.
 But previous transport ministers have stonewalled the City’s attempts to develop a rail devolution strategy.

 In August last year, Mayor Geordin Hill-Lewis threatened to lodge an intergovernmental dispute against PRASA after numerous unsuccessful attempts to negotiate a Service Level Agreement (SLA) with PRASA over the running of Metrorail, which is the rail passenger service in Cape Town and to surrounding areas such as Stellenbosch and Wellington.